buchanankerswell/kerswell_et_al_coupling/README.md

 - R scripts to reproduce all figures

-- A [shiny](https://shiny.rstudio.com) application for calculating lithospheric thickness and predicting coupling depth

 I recommend cloning this repository.
 This will ensure that the scripts run without issue.

 *Raw binary numerical model output is not required to reproduce results, but can be found [here](https://osf.io/zjac3/)*